Culture Shock in Austria

-That said, it’s, as stated, important to realise that not all Austrians speak English.
-For example, the person you meet with to arrange your Internet service may speak English, but then the installer who comes to your home may not speak English.
+That said, it is important to realise that not all Austrians speak English.
+For example, the person who sells internet packages to a new arrival might speak fluent English, but then the installer who comes to set it up in the home may not.
 In addition, most cashiers speak some English, but it’s nonetheless a good idea to learn the German numbers in advance.

 Austrian people are quite friendly and foreigners are typically received with a warm welcome.
-Strangers often chat while standing in line or offer to help if you look lost or have a question.
+Strangers often chat while standing in line or offer to help if a foreigner looks lost or has a question.

-That said, even though Austrians can be quite congenial during casual public interaction, they tend to lead more private personal lives, and it can be difficult to make friends with locals unless you interact with them on a daily basis at work or as part of a recreational activity.
+That said, even though Austrians can be quite congenial during casual public interaction, they tend to lead more private personal lives.
+It can be difficult to make friends with locals unless one interacts with them on a daily basis at work or as part of a recreational activity.

 The public transportation systems in Austria are simple, cost effective, and efficient, and make the initial disorientation that comes with a new move less intimidating.
 Buses and subways provide transportation within cities, while trains and airplanes offer efficient transportation from one city to another.

-The idea of living without a car may seem shocking if you come from a culture where most people own vehicles, but it is entirely possible to live in Austria and never own a vehicle.
+The idea of living without a car may seem shocking for those who come from a culture where most people own vehicles, but it is entirely possible to live in Austria and never own a vehicle.
 The cities are pedestrian- and biker-friendly, and this makes it easy to get groceries, travel to work, or meet with friends sans automobile.

 The bus and subway systems provide an inexpensive and reliable means of transportation for traveling further distances for work, entertainment, and sightseeing.

-If you live in the city and you decide to purchase a vehicle it will be important to consider where you will park near your home.
-Street parking is limited and usually requires buying a daily parking ticket, so it is best to find an apartment with parking, if possible.
+If an expat living in the city decides to purchase a vehicle it will be important to consider the availability of parking near their home.
+Street parking is limited and usually requires buying a daily parking ticket, so it is best to find an apartment with a parking bay, if possible.
 Many apartments come with a designated parking spot, while others only offer parking on the street.